 Queued order - An order that has been created as a placeholder for a future order.

-Regression - A software bug which causes a feature to stop functioning as intended after a certain event.
-Such as a system upgrade, system patching or a change to daylight saving time.
+Regression - A software bug that causes a feature to stop functioning as intended after a certain event.
+Such as a system upgrade, system patching, or a change to daylight saving time.